k0001/exinst/exinst/README.md

 be automatically satisfied.
 Currently, up to 4 type indexes can be existentialized using `Some1`, `Some2`, `Some3` and `Some4` respectively.

+This tutorial asumes some familiarity with singleton types.

 ## Motivation